Knee pain after sports: is this normal?

 1. Meniscal tear

-meniscus tear It can occur after a twisting movement.
-It can cause pain after sports, sometimes associated with a feeling of locking.
+A meniscus tear can occur after a twisting motion.
+It can cause pain after sports, sometimes accompanied by a feeling of locking.

 The pain is often located on the inner or outer side of the knee.